luxi-huang/NotAnyMike.github.io/_posts/2019-09-23-Error-State-Extended-Kalman-Filter.md

 $$

-We also now about a very useful property of Gaussians, that is the product of Gaussians is also a gaussian.
+We also now about a very useful property of Gaussians: the product of Gaussians is also a gaussian distribution.
 Therefore, to know the result of fusing both Gaussians we have to write the equation above in a gaussian form.

 $$